• Ideas by Room

 Be sure to invest in a daybed design specifically built for outdoor use.
 You’ll also want to select outdoor-safe bedding to adorn your new patio furniture.

-7. Rattan or Bamboo
+7. Bohemian Charm: Rattan and Bamboo Daybeds

 There’s nothing wrong with leaning into the vintage look of many daybed ideas.
 If your home decor borrows inspiration from boho or 1970s design, we suggest finding yourself a nice rattan daybed frame.